MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pairtool-examples.md

 ## /challenge

 Challenge the liveness of the PnP device state of a paired endpoint.
-This challenge is useful if an endpoint's device state appears to be online or offline incorrectly.
+This challenge is useful if an endpoint's device state appears to be incorrectly online or offline.

 ```cmd
 pairtool /challenge MCP#8317e7db-8bac-40ca-bfa5-467735c06866